Skip to contents

 stat_fit_tb()Pany with 'broom' method tidy()

-The table below lists the names for fit methods coded in the statistics as given in the table above.
-The single colon notation is based on parsing the name and is available whenever passing the name of the fit method as a character string.
+The single colon notation is based on parsing the name and is available when passing the name of the fit method as a character string.
 In a string such as "head:tail" the "head" gives the name of the model fit function and the "tail" gives the argument to pass it's method parameter.
-In some cases the default formula = y ~ x needs to be overridden with an explicit argument.
+This is only a convenience, as method.args can be also used.
+In some methods, i.e., splines, the default formula = y ~ x needs to be overridden by the user.

 Predefined method namesModel fit methodsR packageObject class